curl/everything-curl/libcurl/performance.md

 hostnames in a short period of time, it could make sense for you to make sure that libcurl can keep all those connections alive.

+## CA store caching

+For every new connection done using TLS, libcurl needs to access the CA store to verify the remote server's certificate.
+If your applications do many connections, make sure you take advantage of libcurl's CA caching so that libcurl can avoid loading and parsing several hundred kilobytes from disk over and over.
+This is however not yet supported by all TLS backends.

 ## make callbacks as fast as possible

 In high speed data downloads, the write callback is called many times.
 If this